wlsf82/capitalize/README.md

 # Capitalize

-Sample JavaScript project with a simple function that capitalizes a word in a very structured way.
+Sample JavaScript project with a simple function that capitalizes a word in a very structured way, and one that capitalizes multiple words.